 Vanda's way was to strive less, in order to get what is really needed from a yoga practice.
 Her approach to working asks us to do only less.
 It sounds gratifying, and it really is.

-Join me in this exploration of yoga inspired by Vanda Scaravelli and Diane Long.
+Join me in this exploration of the yoga inspired by Vanda Scaravelli as shown to me by Diane Long.